thibautjombart/covid19_bed_occupancy/app/include/model.md

    inverse Gamma distribution, with user-specified mean and coefficient of variation), to simulate future daily admissions trajectories.

-3. For each admission, simulate duration of hospitalisation from the length-of-stay distribution.
-This is drawn from the chosen distribution (see
+3. For each admission, simulate duration of hospitalisation from the specified length-of-stay distribution.
-   below: "Duration of hospitalisation").

 4. Count beds for each day simulation.